Brand Activation:

 For instance, Coca-Cola’s “Share a Coke” campaign was a form of experiential marketing that allowed people to purchase bottles with their names on them.
 It was simple yet powerful, as it encouraged people to find their name, buy a Coke, and share the experience on social media.

-AI is now enhancing experiential marketing by creating adaptive, personalized interactions at scale.
 Brands can deploy AI-powered games and challenges where the experience evolves based on how consumers respond—for example, a beauty brand might create an AI stylist at a pop-up event that has natural conversations about preferences and generates personalized product recommendations or looks.
 At physical activations, AI can create unique takeaways for attendees, such as custom poems based on their interests, artwork that reflects their style, or even personalized music.
 These AI-generated mementos transform a momentary brand interaction into something memorable and shareable, extending the activation’s impact long after the event ends.

 Influencer Collaborations